Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Phase-encoding and the Quantum Fourier Transform

 where

 is the sum of all integer probabilities, $p_i^2$, and must add to unity.
-We refer to a superposition of $j$ unique integers with $j$ respective nonzero probability amplitudes as an order-$j$ qinteger.
+We refer to a superposition of $j$ unique integers with $j$ respective nonzero probability amplitudes as an order-$j$ q-integer.

-The representation of qintegers can be achieved by several means, and their optimal implementation depends on the computational model required \cite{fillinger2013data}.
-For our purposes, we constrain the current discussion to dynamic qintegers - that is, qintegers whose values can be updated by methods without collapsing superposition - realized on quantum registers of $n$ qubits.
-We encode qintegers in two's complement, though the results of this work may be extended to fixed point binary representations of numbers in general.
-The maximum order of superposition for an $n$-qubit qinteger is therefore limited by the size of the register's computational basis, $N=2^n$, or an order-$N$ qinteger.
+The representation of q-integers can be achieved by several means, and their optimal implementation depends on the required computational model \cite{fillinger2013data}.
+For our purposes, we constrain the current discussion to dynamic q-integers - that is, q-integers whose values can be updated by methods without collapsing superposition - realized on quantum registers of $n$ qubits.
+We encode q-integers in two's complement, though the results of this work may be extended to fixed-point binary representations of numbers in general.
+The maximum order of superposition for an $n$-qubit q-integer is therefore limited by the size of the register's computational basis, $N=2^n$, or an order-$N$ q-integer.

 We facilitate our discussion using the quantum circuit paradigm as our starting point.
 Similar to how one may encode integers classically in the computational basis as bitstrings, quantum superposition enables one to encode numbers in the relative phases of qubits.
 Since linear phase shifts are a fundamental operation of most quantum computers, this encoding is particularly convenient for performing basic arithmetic operations.

 We refer to this basis of relative phases as the Quantum Fourier Basis (QFB).
 The QFT is an $\mathcal{O}(n\log_2n)$ quantum algorithm that performs a Fourier Transform of quantum mechanical amplitudes, and serves to transform numbers encoded in the computational basis to the QFB.
 Whereas the discrete Fourier Transform over classical fields involves an expansion that mixes vectors of complex numbers, the QFT involves the expansion of the computational basis $\ket{y}=\ket{0},\ \ket{1}, \ldots ,\ \ket{N-1}$ into mixtures of QFB states $\ket{k}=\ket{\phi(0)},\ \ket{\phi(1)}, \ldots ,\ \ket{\phi(N-1)}$ (or vice-versa), as